-Management assessed the effectiveness of the Company's internal control over financial reporting as of October 31, 2023 using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
-Based on this assessment, management has concluded that, as of October 31, 2023, the Company's internal control over financial reporting was effective to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with generally accepted accounting principles based on such criteria.
+Management assessed the effectiveness of the Company's internal control over financial reporting as of October 31, 2024, using the criteria set forth by the Committee of Sponsoring Organizations of the Treadway Commission in Internal Control - Integrated Framework (2013).
+Based on this assessment, management identified a material weakness in the Company's internal control over financial reporting related to related to the design and operation of controls over the Company's preparation and review of the statement of cash flows.